clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/6-connect-remote-resources-by-using-azure-virtual-wans.md

 What is an Azure Virtual WAN?

-(x) Azure Virtual WAN is a collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backone. {{Correct, Azure Virtual WAN is a centrally managed collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backone in a self-contained, security isolated manner.}}
+(x) Azure Virtual WAN is a collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backbone. {{Correct, Azure Virtual WAN is a centrally managed collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backbone in a self-contained, security isolated manner.}}

 ( ) Azure WAN describes two or more VNets connected through peering. {{Incorrect, Azure WAN connects VNets,on-premises networks and individual computers to the Microsoft backbone.}}